d2l-ai/d2l-en/chapter_multilayer-perceptrons/dropout.md

 either a positive or a negative weight.
 They lack the flexibility to account for context.

-In more formal texts, you’ll see this fundamental tension between generalizability and flexibility discussed as the *bias-variance tradeoff*.
+In more formal text, you’ll see this fundamental tension between generalizability and flexibility discussed as the *bias-variance tradeoff*.
 Linear models have high bias